 4. Fuel Mix

 Ovo Energy claims to offer renewable electricity by purchasing REGO certificates.
-This does not mean that the energy used to power your home is renewable , rather that for every kilowatt hour of fuel you use, it will buy certificates for the equivalent amount of fuel from a green energy producer.
+This does not mean that the energy used to power your home is renewable, rather than for every kilowatt-hour of fuel you use, it will buy certificates for the equivalent amount of fuel from a green energy producer.
 This may depend on the energy tariff that you choose from Ovo Energy.